 With careful treatment, 80 to 90 percent of people with lupus can expect to live a normal lifespan.
 Because lupus was not well understood in the past, those who had lupus died younger, usually of problems with vital organs.
 Now that the disease can be managed more successfully, life expectancy with lupus has significantly increased.

 Studies have shown that lupus patients who are on anti-malarial drugs, like Plaquenil, outlive those who are not on these drugs.
 In addition to protecting the vital organs from inflammation and infection, anti-malarial drugs can also be effective for treatment of sub-acute cutaneous lupus, mouth sores associated with lupus and discoid lupus.
-In many cases, they are also helpful in treatment of some ‘overlap’ diseases such as Sjogren’s disease and rheumatoid arthritis.
+In many cases, they are also helpful in treatment of some common diseases that ‘overlap’ with lupus such as, fibromyalgia, myositis, other connective tissue disorders, Sjogren’s Syndrome and rheumatoid arthritis.

 Lupus manifests differently in each patient (Please see: How Lupus Can Affect The Body,) requiring varying treatment options for each individual depending on the severity of the signs and symptoms that are presenting.
 Anti-malarial medications may be only a part of your individual treatment plan.
 It is also important to understand that the treatment protocol may change once or perhaps several times during a lupus sufferer’s lifetime.